The Members of CEAT Limited

 vi.
 The systems to ensure compliance with the provisions of all applicable laws were inplace and that such systems were adequate and are operating effectively.

 MANAGEMENT DISCUSSION AND ANALYSIS AND CORPORATE GOVERNANCE REPORT

-In compliance with the Regulation 34 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 separate section on Management Discussion and Analysisas approved by the Board of Directors which includes details on the state of affairs ofthe Company as required to be disclosed in the Annual Report.
-Further the Corporate Governance Reportduly approved by the Board of Directors together with the certificate from the StatutoryAuditors confirming the compliance with the requirements of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 as the case may be forms part of this Annual Report.
+In compliance with the Regulation 34 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 separate section on Management Discussion and Analysisas approved by the Board of Directors which includes details on the state of affairs ofthe Company forms part of this Annual Report.
+Further the Corporate Governance Reportduly approved by the Board of Directors together with the certificate from the StatutoryAuditors confirming the compliance with the requirements of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 forms part of this Annual Report.